Dutton Gregory Banner Image

 LEI is often included as part of a household or motor insurance policy.
 It usually covers legal fees and disbursements incurred up to a specified limit when bringing an employment claim.
 Many policies attempt to impose various limitations on the type of work that is covered and the hourly rates that can be charged.
 However, it may still be a valuable asset for an employee client wishing to bring a claim.
 This type of legal expenses insurance, taken out before a dispute arises, is known as before the event (BTE) insurance.
 BTE is also available to employers to expressly cover their legal costs for employment disputes.

 You should consider whether you have any legal expenses insurance available under a household or motor insurance policy.
 Please check any such policies carefully for details of legal expenses insurance available to you.
-If this is the case you will need to notify your insurers immediately in order not to jeopardise any potential cover.
-Although obtaining costs in Employment Tribunals is rare, it is not possible to recover any of the success fees from the opponent even in the event ordinary costs are awarded.
+If this is the case you will need to notify your insurers immediately in order to not jeopardise any potential cover.

 It is common for legal expenses insurers to attempt to require you to instruct one of their own panel firms.
 However, regulation 6 of the Insurance Companies (Legal Expenses Insurance) Regulations 1990 provides that the insured client should be free to choose their own legal representative.